MicrosoftDocs/architecture-center/docs/sample-solutions/fasttrack/hpc/native-hpc.md

 ### Alternatives

-If you require more control on the HPC environment in Azure or need a Hybrid approach, then CycleCloud computing can help orchestrate an IaaS grid in the cloud.
-Using the same underlying Azure technologies, it makes building and maintaining an IaaS grid an efficient process.
+If you require more control over an HPC environment in Azure or need a Hybrid implementation, then CycleCloud computing can help orchestrate an IaaS grid in the cloud.
+Using the same underlying Azure technologies as Azure Batch, it makes building and maintaining an IaaS grid an efficient process.
 To find out more and learn about the design principles, please use the following link:

 <Link for IaaS on Azure>